tabithalcostello/CreateVPN/README.md

 </p>

 <h2> Summary</h2>
 The following is a brief walk through on how to connect a Microsoft Azure Virtual Machine (VM) to a Virtual Private Network (VPN) using Proton VPN.
-This is a brilliant tool for those who work remotely, who travel abroad, and who utilize the computer in spaces with public WIFI. <br />
+There is no special computer coding involved like you see in the movies.
+This is a brilliant and simple tool for those who work remotely, who travel abroad, and who utilize the computer in spaces with public WIFI.  <br />

 <h2>Environments and Technologies Used</h2>